+1) Open

-- 1) Open - 2) Close
+2) Close

-2. Remove the fuel filler cap by turning it slowly counterclockwise.
+4. Remove the fuel filler cap by turning it slowly counterclockwise.

 - Gasoline vapor is highly flammable.
 Before refueling, always first stop the engine and close all vehicle doors and windows.
 Make sure that there are no lighted cigarettes, open flames or electrical sparks in the adjacent area.
-Only handle fuel outdoors.
+Refueling must be performed outside.
 Quickly wipe up any spilled fuel. - When opening the cap, grasp it firmly and turn it slowly to the left.
 Do not remove the cap quickly.
 Fuel may be under pressure and spray out of the fuel filler neck, especially in hot weather.
 If you hear a hissing sound while you are removing the cap, wait for the sound to stop and then slowly open the cap to prevent fuel from spraying out and creating a fire hazard.

-3. Set the fuel filler cap on the cap holder inside the fuel filler lid.
+5. Set the fuel filler cap on the cap holder inside the fuel filler lid.